-SPRING 2014 research apprenticeship project(s) and application information will be posted here near the end of March 2014.
+SPRING 2014 research apprenticeship project(s) and application information are available here.

-Our research apprenticeships (SOC GEN 196) are designed for Juniors and Seniors; first and second year students are encouraged instead to seek out SRP 99 undergraduate research options.
-New SOC GEN 196 research apprenticeship opportunities will be described here a couple weeks before the start of each regular session quarter, along with information on how to apply.
+Our research apprenticeships (SOC GEN 196, 2 units) are designed for Juniors and Seniors; first and second year students are encouraged instead to seek out SRP 99 undergraduate research opportunities.
+New SOC GEN 196 research apprenticeship opportunities are posted on this webpage a couple weeks before the start of each regular session quarter.
+ISG apprenticeship opportunities range from library research for a social science themed project, to work in a wet laboratory.
+The number of opportunities available each quarter is highly variable, and tends to be highest closer to the start of the academic year.

-After being hired by the project leader, students need to submit a SOC GEN 196 course contract by the end of Week 2.
+After being interviewed and selected by the project leader, students must submit a SOC GEN 196 course contract by the end of Week 2, in order to receive course credit.
 On www.my.ucla.edu, under CLASSES, select CONTRACT COURSES, and supply the information requested; print contract; have your project mentor sign it, and turn this in to the Institute’s student affairs officer (1308 Rolfe Hall) by noon on Friday of Week 2.
 You do NOT need our department chair’s signature on a SOC GEN 196 contract.

 WINTER 2014: Shifting Understandings of Autism and the Environment in Science & Society; Popular Descriptions of Environmental Epigenetics; Historical studies in mid-century genetics and bio-informatics; Bone Marrow Recruitment and Registration